Carrotrust/Carrot-Token/README.md

-This is the Carrot Token
+This is the Carrot Token, its a simple ERC20 Token

 #ABOUT
 1. The Owner of this contract is given an inital supply of tokens